tedkirkpatrick/474-14-1/_site/README.md

-# CMPT474
-The static component is going here for now.
+This repo supports a site on github.io.
+The only branch that counts is gh-pages.